21 Mar 2022

 Bitcoin remains the most popular cryptocurrency, but it tends to suffer from high volatility in its value.
 For instance, the value of bitcoin last year in January was around $9,545, rising to around $58,734 in March 2021.

 This kind of volatility makes bitcoin and other cryptocurrencies unsuitable for everyday use.
 Speculation on cryptocurrency can also fuel its volatility which in the long run, hinders its real-world adoption.
 For example, in 2010, a teenager used 10,000 bitcoin to buy a couple of pizzas, which would be worth around $409,174,000 considering today’s value.

 If 1 Bitcoin can be used to buy 10 pizzas today, and by tomorrow, you can get between one to 100 pizzas, then it cannot be used for everyday transactions due to its risks to vendors and merchants.
-That is where stable coins come in.
+That is where, to aid in financial services, stable coins come into the picture.

-Stable coins are digital assets where their value is pegged to another digital asset, e.g the US dollars, gold, etc. Stablecoins is built to offer more stability than other cryptos.
+A Stablecoin is a digital asset where its value is pegged to another digital asset, e.g the US dollars, gold, etc. Stablecoins is built to offer more stability than other cryptos.
 The majority of the stablecoins that currently exist use the dollar as the benchmark asset, while others are also pegged to other fiat currencies such as the euro and yen.